handsomecode/InteractiveSideMenu/README.md

 }
 ```

-Transition options could be used to set different settings for Compact and Regular sizes as well.
-To do it you should implement ViewController's ```traitCollectionDidChange(_: )``` callback.
+Transition options could be used to set different parameters for Compact and Regular sizes as well.
+Implement ViewController's ```traitCollectionDidChange(_: )``` method to add these settings.

  See [Sample](./Sample) for more details.